 Where LIO engages external information technology service providers, we ensure that wherever possible, our data is stored within Australia.
-Some of our vendors do however store data in overseas locations, including but not limited to UK & USA.
+Some of our vendors do however store data in overseas locations, including but not limited to UK and USA.

 (c) Disclosures required or permitted by law